DanerSound/LearningVim/README.md

 * `0` - move to the start of the line

 There are several ways to repeats a motion:
-* hold the motion key or type a number before a motion:
+* hold the motion key
 ```
 <motion>
 ```
-* or put a number of time you want to repeat the motion:
+* or type a number before a motion to repeat
 ```
 <number><motion>
 ```